-9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your Local education agency.

 HCPSS is looking into an on-line training module through Safe Schools to be tailored with our gang policy for staff to access throughout the school year.